 - The Wall Street Journal: https://www.wsj.com/.
 There is lots of good content here, though you may need a subscription or at least an account.

 - The Economist: http://www.economist.com/.
 Again, there is good content, but you can only access a certain number of articles each month without an account.

 - Forbes: https://www.forbes.com/.
 You'll find lots of shorter articles that are easy to read, as well as longer, more in-depth stories.
-The shorter articles would be great to use with the grammar strengthening method in this video.

 - Paul Krugman’s blog in the New York Times: https://krugman.blogs.nytimes.com/.
 This is a blog, so you will notice some differences between this and a standard newspaper article (Use of “I," a more casual and conversational tone, etc.) You can read up to ten free articles per month at nytimes.com.
 After that, you need a subscription.
 Paul Krugman is an excellent author, and as an economist, he addresses finance and other technical topics.

 - Fortune Magazine: http://fortune.com/.
 This publication is most famous for its “Fortune 500,” the list of the 500 most powerful companies around the world.

 - Bloomberg Businessweek: https://www.bloomberg.com/businessweek.
 Another trove of well-written business news.

 - Entrepreneur: https://www.entrepreneur.com.
 This is geared towards entrepreneurs, as you might expect from the title and has many well written articles that will help your business skills as well as modeling good English writing.

 - Fast Company: https://www.fastcompany.com.
 This publication focuses on innovative and creative ideas, so it’s useful to non-native readers from companies where time-tested approaches are valued more than innovation.
 It will stretch your business approach as well as providing a good model of business English.